 We are committed to ensure that consignments are cleared as quickly as possible through the Port of Felixstowe.
 We work very closely with the port operator, importers, agents and other authorities to make the best use of technology which ensures every step is as efficient and effective as possible.

 Our dedicated IT team maintains an in-house system, called PHILIS, which helps us carry out our statutory duty.
 PHILIS talks to other systems such as EU TRACES (Trade Control and Expert system), MCPs Destin8 system and CNS Compass to exchange as much information as possible electronically.
-The software is also used by London, Mersey and Southampton Port Health authorities.
+The software is also used by London, Mersey, Southampton and Dover Port Health authorities.
 We have also developed another system specifically for Heathrow Animal Reception Centre and also provide a free online tool to enable the generation and submission of Plastic Declaration Documents (PDDs).

 Improving information and transparency